silnrsi/wstr/src/content/docs/topics/fonts/font-and-style-naming.md

 ### Platform-specific names

 In the early days of TrueType and OpenType, different operating systems needed different encodings for these strings.
 Apple operating systems needed names stored using "script manager" encodings, while Microsoft operating systems used UCS-2.
-In those days for a font to work on multiple platforms, each name (e.g., the _family name_ or _style name_) had to be included in the name table multiple times (once for each platform).
+In those days for a font to work on multiple platforms, each name (e.g., the _family name_ or _style name_) had to be included in the naming table multiple times (once for each platform).

 While today's OpenType specification still permits inclusion of multiple platform-specific versions of each name, it is no longer necessary to do so, and they only serve to increase the size of the font file with no benefit.
 Operating systems generally use the PlatformID 3 (Windows) values.